 I am 40ish!
 I remember when I thought that was ancient.
 I am a mom of 4.
-Currently ages 16, 14, 11 and 7.
+Currently ages 17, 15, 12 and 8.
 Three girls and one boy.
 Hubby is a programmer and ultimate self-professed computer geek.
-I love clearance racks, bargains, crafts and books!
-I am blessed and consider it a privilege to minister to my husband and children, although I have my moments from time to time, who doesn't?
+I love clearance racks, bargains and books!

 Intentional and Purposeful Living.
 I frequently feel I am caught in the day-to-day that is life with four children ranging from 3 to 12.
 Reading "The Life Ready Woman; Thriving in a Do-it-all World" gave me an opportunity to do some self-examination that has been very beneficial.
 Hard at times, but beneficial all the same.
 This book, written by the best-selling author Shaunti-Feldhahn and Pastor Robert Lewis covers a LOT of territory, which proves being life-ready women is a process and requires intention.
 I believe a lot of women today are overwhelmed by all the possibilities and self-induced "pressures" of life, so we choose to just "ride the waves" instead of being intentional in our life decision- making and planning.
 This leads frequently to unattainable or unrealistic expectations that result in disappointment and disillusionment.